Cato T. Laurencin: Work in equity and justice

-Dr. Laurencin is active in mentoring, especially underrepresented minority students.
-In 2020, the Association of American Medical Colleges (AAMC) announced Dr. Laurencin as the recipient of the Herbert W. Nickens Award.
-The award was bestowed upon Dr. Laurencin for his groundbreaking work in social justice, equity and fairness.
+Laurencin is active in mentoring, especially underrepresented minority students.
+In 2020, the Association of American Medical Colleges (AAMC) announced Laurencin as the recipient of the Herbert W. Nickens Award.
+The award was bestowed upon Laurencin for his groundbreaking work in social justice, equity and fairness.

 He received the American Association for the Advancement of Science (AAAS) Mentor Award, the Beckman Award for Mentoring, and the Presidential Award for Excellence in Science, Math and Engineering Mentoring in ceremonies at the White House.
 The Society for Biomaterials established The Cato T. Laurencin, M.D., Ph.D., Travel Fellowship in his honor, given to underrepresented minority students pursuing research.
 He received an honorary degree from Lincoln University, one of the oldest historically Black colleges in the country.

-Dr. Laurencin is an expert in public health, especially as it pertains to ethnic minority health and health disparities.
+Laurencin is an expert in public health, especially as it pertains to ethnic minority health and health disparities.
 Academically, he completed the Program in African-American Studies at Princeton University.
 He is a core faculty member of the Africana Studies Institute at the University of Connecticut, and is Editor-in-Chief of the Journal of Racial and Ethnic Health Disparities, published by Springer/Nature, a leading journal in the field.
 He has written landmark papers, including the first paper in the referred literature showing high levels of COVID-19 cases and deaths in Blacks.
 He has served as the Chair of the National Academy of Sciences Roundtable on Black Men and Black Women in Science, Engineering, and Medicine.

-Dr. Laurencin co-founded the W. Montague Cobb/NMA Health Institute, dedicated to addressing racial health disparities, and served as its first Chair of the Board.
+Laurencin co-founded the W. Montague Cobb/NMA Health Institute, dedicated to addressing racial health disparities, and served as its first chair of the board.
 He served on the board of trustees of the National Medical Association for over a decade and was Speaker of the House of Delegates of the National Medical Association.
 The W. Montague Cobb/NMA Health Institute created the Cato T. Laurencin Lifetime Achievement Award in his honor.
 It is bestowed at the opening ceremonies of the annual meeting of the National Medical Association.